marktr11/WUIR-CLASS-recSys/README.md

 This system uses reinforcement learning to recommend courses to learners based on their current skills and job market requirements.
 It operates in two modes:

-1. **Baseline Mode**: Uses number of applicable jobs as reward
+1. **Baseline Model**: Uses number of applicable jobs as reward
-2. **No-Mastery-Levels Mode**: Uses a utility function that considers both skill acquisition and job applicability
+2. **Enhanced Reward Model**: Uses a utility function that considers both skill acquisition and job applicability
-   - **Usefulness-of-info-as-Rwd**: Uses utility function as reward
+   - **Usefulness-as-Rwd**: Uses utility function as reward
-   - **Weighted-Usefulness-of-info-as-Rwd**: Combines number of applicable jobs with utility function
+   - **Weighted-Usefulness-as-Rwd**: Combines number of applicable jobs with utility function

 ## Features